Welcome to the Irish Brigade Website

 Captain Strome Galloway at Stuka Farm, February 1943.

-To view details of more than 1,000 men who died while serving with the Brigade click here.
+Details of more than 1,000 men who died while serving with the Brigade

-Follow a day by day account of the Irish Brigade's journey from Algiers to Austria here.
+Day by day account of the Irish Brigade's journey from Algiers to Austria

-Read an account of the Brigade's actions from November 1942 to December 1943 written by Brigadier Nelson Russell:
+An account of the Brigade's actions from November 1942 to December 1943 by Brigadier Nelson Russell

 War Diaries of the campaigns in Tunisia and Italy from November 1942 to May 1945: